Sports in Vancouver: Vancouver Canucks

 The Vancouver Canucks have played in the National Hockey League since 1970, and have reached the Stanley Cup finals three times, in 1982, 1994 (the Canucks' 1994 run was unfortunately marred by the 1994 Stanley Cup riot) and 2011 (which again incited the 2011 Stanley Cup riot after the Canucks' loss to Boston).
 The Canucks play their home games at Rogers Arena, having previously played at the Pacific Coliseum until 1995.
 Previous incarnations of the Canucks played in the Pacific Coast Hockey League and Western Hockey League and won multiple championships.
 The Vancouver Blazers, a World Hockey Association team, attempted to compete with the Canucks between 1973 and 1975, but moved to Calgary thereafter.
 An early professional hockey team known as the Vancouver Millionaires won the Stanley Cup in 1915.

-Vancouver Titans

-The Vancouver Titans have played in the Overwatch League since 2019 and was one of the first expansion teams in the league.

 Vancouver Warriors

 The Vancouver Warriors are a box lacrosse team in the National Lacrosse League.
 The team moved from Everett, Washington for the 2014 NLL season.
 Between 2014 and 2017, the team (then known as the Vancouver Stealth) were based in the Vancouver suburb of Langley, British Columbia, with home games played at the Langley Events Centre (LEC).
 In 2018, the team was purchased by Canucks Sports & Entertainment, who relocated the team to Rogers Place in Vancouver, and announced that they would be rebranding the team as the Vancouver Warriors for the 2018-19 season.